mathielen/import-engine/README.md

 ```

 #### Automatic CSV Delimiter Discovery
 StorageProviders use StorageFactories for constructing Storage objects.
 By default the DefaultLocalFileStorageFactory is used.
-This StorageFactory uses the MimeTypeDiscoverStrategy to determine the mime-type of the selected file and use it to create the correct storage-handler.
+This StorageFactory uses a MimeTypeDiscoverStrategy to determine the mime-type of the selected file and use it to create the correct storage-handler.
 You can change this behavior or extend it.
 There is a CsvAutoDelimiterTypeFactory that you can use to automaticly guess the correct delimiter of a CSV file.

 ```php
 use DataImportEngine\Storage\Type\Factory\CsvAutoDelimiterTypeFactory;